Caroline N. Sharkey

-Caroline was the long-time executive director and teacher at the Albany Free School and co-founder of an urban community center, Grand Street Community Arts in Albany, NY.
-After completing her MSW, Caroline became the Director of Youth Services for Advantage, the local mental health community service board, and oversaw various state and federally funded program to increase awareness of youth mental health, early psychosis, suicide prevention, and emerging adult services.
-She was a part-time instructor in the School of Social Work at UGA and acts as the project coordinator for the Trauma Informed Library Transformation program which places social work interns in Athens Public Library providing trauma-informed services.
+Caroline was a long-time teacher and director at the Albany Free School and co-founder of a community center, Grand Street Community Arts in Albany, NY’s South End.
+She was the Director of Youth Services for Advantage Behavioral Health Systems and $1.6 million in annual state and federally funded programs for youth mental health, school-based services, early psychosis, suicide prevention, and emerging adult services.
+Caroline was a part-time instructor in the School of Social Work at UGA and the project coordinator for the Trauma Informed Library Transformation (TILT) program embedding trauma-informed services in public libraries.

-Currently, Caroline is a psychotherapist and clinical supervisor at Project Family.
-Caroline has a number of publications and has been a presenter at more than 200 professional community presentations, trainings, workshops, and juried conference presentations and will be a keynote speaker at the Missouri Library Association Conference in October 2019.
+Caroline is also psychotherapist and clinical supervisor at Project Family and Board President for the Georgia Conflict Center.
+Caroline has a number of publications and has been a presenter at more than 200 professional community presentations, trainings, workshops, and juried conference presentations.
+She was named a “Brief & Brilliant scholar” at the 2022 Society for Social Work Research conference.